doug-pires/de-fipe/docs/RFC.md

    1. Create our facts and dimensions to save it on `Gold Layer`

 ## Data Assets
-- `Bronze Layer` we will have Delta Table PARTITIONED BY *reference month* then the parquet files.
+`Bronze Layer` we will have Delta Table `fipe_bronze` PARTITIONED BY *reference month* then the parquet files.
+- Columns :
+  - reference_month string
+  - fipe_code string
+  - brand string
+  - model string
+  - manufacturing year string
+  - authentication string
+  - query_date string
+  - average_price string
+> We are changing the name of the columns, because in portuguese, we have spaces, punctuation, then Delta Lake does not allow carry on saving the table.

-- `Silver Layer` basically the same Delta Table however with more columns.
+`Silver Layer` basically the same Delta Table however with more columns.
 - Containing First Date of the *reference month*
 - Column REFERENCE YEAR
 - Probably other info columns

-- `Gold Layer` create our fact and dimensions.
+`Gold Layer` create our fact and dimensions.

 # Alternatives